Curriculum

 Form 6 Musical

 In Reception and Nursery, children learn traditional Nursery rhymes and action songs as well as being introduced to some musical appreciation.
+They also get to experience what various different percussion instruments sound like and how to play them.

 In all the year groups, time is spent preparing for Christmas Celebrations, class assemblies and school concerts.